 Apologize sincerely when necessary.

-Make sure if you do this, it is appropriate for their unique situation, and not a bandaid to appease them.
 For instance, if they received the wrong product, send them the right one for free rather than discounting their next purchase.

 Personalize your reply.

 Never copy and paste your responses to negative comments.
 While templates can be useful, people can easily spot that when you’re replying to comments with the same message.

 Be sincere and authentic.
 Take the extra time to personalize your message.
 This can include finding the user’s name, using their words in your reply, or giving a unique explanation to their comment.